 - Publisher: HarperCollins

-Veronica Roth, a respected author for her story of Divergent, has come back again with another new book.
-However this book has hit a lot of controversy.
+Veronica Roth, a respected author for her story Divergent, has come back again with a new book.
+However, this book has hit a lot of controversy.
 This is a book you will either like or hate for a few reasons.

-The book tells the story of Cyra who has the gift to inflict physical pain.
-She has enough pain inside of her that unleashing the pain onto other people can kill them if she lets it.
-When she doesn’t unleash the pain, the pain swarms inside of her, hurting her.
-Her brother, who rules over their country, uses her and her power to be his little weapon to keep the country afraid of them.
+It tells the story of Cyra who has the gift to inflict physical pain.
+She has enough pain inside of her that unleashing the pain onto others can kill them.
+When she doesn’t unleash the pain, the pain swarms inside of her, constantly hurting her.
+Her brother, who rules over their country, uses her and her power as his weapon to keep the country afraid of them.
 Of course, Cyra is getting a bit tired of that.

 Her brother captures Akos and his brother, who are the sons of an oracle from another nation.
 Akos is desperate to do anything to save his brother, including using Cyra.
 Akos’ gift, consequently, is that he can turn off gifts in a way.
 With him, Cyra cannot feel the pain inside of her anymore.

-The story drags on in the beginning.
-It goes through some hushflower stuff that doesn’t really make another appearance until about halfway through the book.
-Maybe a bit less.
-But the hushflowers could’ve been introduced later.
-Then, the plot is kind of still.
-Instead of getting right to it, Veronica takes her time to explain the world and some characters that most of them are not major characters.
+The story drags on in the beginning though.
+It goes over hushflowers, which doesn’t make another appearance until about halfway through the book.
+They could’ve been introduced later.
+The plot is also kind of still.
+Instead of getting right to it, Veronica takes her time to explain the world and some characters even though most of them are not major characters.

-The imagery is great, but it drags along the story.
+The imagery is great, but it drags the story along too.
 If you want, you can skip to page 43 and not miss almost anything.
-Everything that was beforehand gets explained again later in the story again.
+Everything that was beforehand gets explained again later in the story.

 In this world, Veronica has the same problem as Cassandra Clare: too many characters.
 From chapter one alone, there is Akos, Eijeh, Cisi, father (Aoseh), mother (Sifa), Ori Rednalis, Ryzek, and Cyra.
 That’s not including the strange city name or the family names.
 I had to reread most of it from the beginning just to catch up on who was who.
 This problem also could’ve been solved by making page 43 the beginning of the story.